 Explore Schools and Financial Aid Options

-After the examination of your savings and investments, begin exploring different school and financial aid options.
+After the examination of your savings and investments, begin exploring the different school and financial aid options.
 Have your spouse find cost information for each school they may want to attend.
 This information is readily available on the school’s website, usually in a section dedicated to prospective students.

 Once you have cost information, it’s time to get an initial idea about financial aid.
 Even if your spouse hasn’t applied to a college or completed their FAFSA, you can still craft financial aid estimates using information from most school websites, as well as the FAFSA site.